Siralde/screening-master/README.md

 - Then install necessary packages:

-  - pip install -r ../requirements.txt
+  - pip install -r requirements.txt

-- Finally, run the backend:
+- Finally, run the server:

-  - uvicorn main:app (add "--reload" in order to enable development mode)
+  - python Screening.py
+  - The server will be running on: http://192.168.68.157:8080/
+  - If not, check the terminal if the address was updated.
 - Press CTRL+C to quit and shutdown the server

 - type 'deactivate' in terminal to exit the virtual environment

-## Running tests

-- instead of running "uvicorn main:app" instead run "pytest test.py"